Geoalert/mapflow-docs-en/source/faq.rst

 **Is it possible to process multiple areas in one treatment?**

     Only one area can be drawn or loaded for one processing at the moment.
-If your GeoJSON has multiple scopes in the FeatureCollection, only the first one will be used.
+If your GeoJSON has multiple scopes in the FeatureCollection, only the first one will be used (if you start processing via :doc:`our plugin for QGIS <api/qgis_mapflow>`, use the *Select object (s)* tool to select one area from the loaded layer with multiple areas).
 If you want to process multiple areas, you can split them into separate files and start processing for each.

 **Results contain gaps / false contours / inaccuracies / errors in classification and / or heights.
 Why?**